-Applied in direct seeding, this planting method consists of dropping seeds in holes made by a dibbler (or dibble) or any tool for digging small holes, or in furrows.
+Applied in direct seeding, this planting method consists of dropping seeds in holes made by a dibbler (or dibble) or any tool for digging small holes.
+With furrows, the seeds are commonly dropped at the bottom.
 But with mechanized farming, a combine furrower-planter (more oftenly also with a fertilizer applicator) is commonly used.
 Where a dibbler (or dibble, example a pointed piece of wood or a stick) is used to bore holes on the ground, hill planting is otherwise called dibbling.

-There's a common practice in manual planting of corn immediately following the making of furrows:
+There's a common practice in direct seeding of corn immediately following the making of furrows:

 The farmer walks forward from end to end of a freshly made furrow, dropping seeds towards the bottom of the depression.
 He does not carry a measuring tool, he just estimates distances on the ground with impressive accuracy borne of long experience.